-Since the 1950's about more than 130,000 Ethiopian peacekeepers were deployed to peacekeeping operations worldwide and mainly in Africa through AU and the UN missions.
+Since the 1950's more than 130,000 Ethiopian peacekeepers were deployed to peacekeeping operations worldwide and mainly in Africa through AU and the UN missions.
 This by itself has a tremendous influence on the psychology and the military tradition of men and women in uniform.
 Since 2010, there is a rotation of about 12,000 uniformed personnel every year under UN and AU flag.

 Ethiopia is also a leading contributor of female peacekeepers since 2015; in January 2020, Ethiopia deployed 593 female peacekeepers, followed by Rwanda.
-Brigadier General Zewdu Kiros Gebrekidan was the first Ethiopian woman to assume the highest passion in peacekeeping as Deputy Force Commander of UNISFA from 2016-2017.
+Brigadier General Zewdu Kiros Gebrekidan was the first Ethiopian woman to assume the highest position in peacekeeping as Deputy Force Commander of UNISFA from 2016-2017.

 Currently, Ethiopia's deployment capability is multi-task unites in various missions.
-These include: Tactical helicopter units, Utility helicopter units, Motorized battalions, Mechanized battalions, Artillery batteries, Tank coys, Quick Reaction Forces, Level II hospital, well drilling units, Signal unites, Multirole logistics unit, Light field engineering unit, and Demining unit have been deployed.
+These include tactical helicopter units, utility helicopter units, motorized battalions, mechanized battalions, artillery batteries, tank coys, quick reaction forces, level II hospital, well drilling units, signal unites, multirole logistics unit, light field engineering unit, and demining unit.

-Ethiopia currently contributes the most personnel (7,499) to UN peacekeeping missions with Protection of Civilian (POC) mandates.
-Ethiopia, Rwanda, and Bangladesh are the top three contributors of uniformed personnel to UN peacekeeping operations with the protection of civilians mandates as of April 2019,520 which is based on the Kigali Principles.
+Ethiopia currently contributes the highest number personnel (7,499) to UN peacekeeping missions with Protection of Civilian (POC) mandates.
+Ethiopia, Rwanda, and Bangladesh are the top three contributors of uniformed personnel to UN peacekeeping operations with the protection of civilians mandates as of April 2019, which is based on the Kigali Principles.

-The history of Ethiopian involvement in peacekeeping operations shows that Ethiopian interest extends well beyond the regional and the African continent.
-However, the current peacekeeping trends focused primarily on immediate neighbors.
+The history of Ethiopian involvement in peacekeeping operations shows that Ethiopia's interest extends well beyond the regional and the African continent.
+However, the current peacekeeping trends primarily focuses on immediate neighbors.